judeimuede/Institutional-Project/README.md

 ### WT_Project
-The is an NLP Project regarding Tweets about the University of the Witwatersrand
+The is an NLP Project on Tweet Documents

 #### Credentials
 From your Twitter developer account, generate credentials and connect to Twitter through its REST API for a specified track term (s).